 Joseph Rowntree’s guiding principles can be seen in his insistence that he did not ‘want to establish communities bearing the stamp of charity’.
 He wanted residents of his model village to develop ‘a sense of civil responsibility’ and so, in 1907, The Village Council was formed, to manage the Folk Hall and develop a ‘civic spirit’ in the village.

 House rents were fixed so that they would be within the means of working people while at the same time bringing in a modest commercial return on the capital invested.
-Tenancies in the village were not restricted to Rowntree employees but were open to any who worked with their hands or their minds.
-In the first building phase, lasting from 1901 until 1915, 175 houses were built either in pairs or short terraces.
+Tenancies in the village were not restricted to Rowntree employees but were open to anyone who “worked with their hands or their minds”.
+In the first building phase, lasting from 1901 until 1915, 175 houses were built in pairs or short terraces.

 Each house had a garden with fruit trees and enough ground to grow vegetables.
-The green space around was safeguarded by the Trust Deed of the Village Trust.
-Roads in the village were named after trees and houses built of local brick from the nearby brickworks.
+Green space in the village was safeguarded by the Trust Deed of the Village Trust.
+Roads were named after trees and houses built of local brick from the nearby brickworks.
 The Primary School was opened in 1912 by the Minister of Education in recognition of its novel open air design.
-In 1908 the Folk Hall was completed for use as a community centre.
+In 1908, the Folk Hall was completed for use as a community centre.

 Building continued in New Earswick after the First World War.
-Various innovative schemes were tried out or introduced, such as building bungalows or creating cul-de-sacs.
+Various innovative schemes were tried out or introduced, including bungalow builds and the creation of cul-de-sacs.
 In 1950, the brick ponds used for early phases of building were developed into a nature reserve.
-The so-called ‘Swedish flats’ were constructed in the 1970s.
+The so-called ‘Swedish flats’ were constructed in the 1960s.
 New Earswick has continued to develop and today it comprises over 1000 homes, together with two schools, a range of sports facilities and local shops.

-Lewis Waddilove, One Man’s Vision, George Allen and Unwin, 1954
+Lewis Waddilove, One Man’s Vision: The story of the Joseph Rowntree Village Trust, George Allen and Unwin (1954)

 See also the downloads on this page: